tvlabs/edge264/README.md

 Technical details
 -----------------

 edge264 is built and tested with gcc/clang, is thread-safe, supports 32/64 bit architectures, and requires 128 bit SIMD support.
-Thanks to the use of portable vector extensions, new architectures can be added simply by providing code for a few tricky functions in edge264_common.h (with Intel SSSE3 implemented so far).
+Thanks to the use of gcc's portable vector extensions, new architectures can be added simply by providing code for a few tricky functions in edge264_common.h (with Intel SSSE3 implemented so far).

 The test program takes a raw Annex-B bitstream and prints out the parsing data:
 ```